 Some parts of the United States have a longer relationship with food trucks – or their predecessors – than others.
 The first mobile kitchen, the chuckwagon, catered to cattle drivers on the High Plains of Texas and Oklahoma from the mid-19th century onwards.
 In urban areas, the first food carts sold hearty meals to third-shift workers, long after regular restaurants had closed for the night.
 New York’s ubiquitous hot dog carts are remnants of this past as well.
 And starting in the mid-20th century, taco trucks – serving cheap, homestyle food to the region’s booming Latino community – appeared in southern California cities.

 Another Los Angeles original, the Kogi Korean BBQ truck, is widely credited with re-energizing the present-day food truck movement.
 This truck uses social media marketing to alert followers to its ever-changing location, as Twitter and Facebook are now key marketing tools for many food truck operators.
 Once the value proposition – high-quality, relatively healthy, and often unique food at a reasonable cost – became clear, urban foodies clamored for more.

 The economic downturn didn’t hurt business either.
 Talented but unemployed chefs desperate to find new sources of income seized on the mobile food truck business model.
 Kogi’s approach caught on like wildfire.
 Local food truck business associations, multi-city finder apps, and even online marketplaces for used food trucks popped up.

 Best Cities for Food Trucks in North America (Best Food Truck Cities)

 It’s now possible to find food trucks in small towns, tidy suburbs, medium-sized industrial cities, and major metropolitan areas.
 Whether due to sheer numbers or a commitment to innovative mobile cuisine, some North American cities have developed a reputation as food truck meccas.
-In no particular order, here are some of the best.
+In no particular order, here are some of the best food truck cities on the continent.